 Welcome to Tending the Returning Light, the second half of our Solstice-hinged ritual and retreat-in-everyday life.
 To join in the ritual, you may want to find a Solstice Seed of the New (don’t worry selecting this Seed any time after the Solstice is just fine and New Year’s Day is a great time for doing so).
 In the weeks to come, we will will be meeting the Seed and gaining guidance for manifesting its gifts throughout the coming year.
-I’ll be doing weekly posts, but if you’d like more support your can join the e-retreat which is delivered via daily e-mails that break the weeks’ themes into daily reflections, a weekly tele/audio session with a guided meditation, and an Overview Booklet.
+I’ll be doing weekly posts, but if you’d like more support your can join the e-retreat which is delivered via daily e-mails that break the weeks’ themes into daily reflections, a weekly virtual sharing circle, and an Overview Booklet.

 But January’s nights are still long.
 The light is as slim as the crescent moon, as small as the pin prick shine of distant stars.
 To tend this light is an act of hope and faithfulness.
 We might take the Spider Woman who spins her web on the Dark Goddess Tarot’s Star card as a guide.
 Ellen Lorenzi Prince-Prince writes of the power and wisdom of this Hopi Goddess of Thought and Creation in her Dark Goddess Companion book: